jacobcantwell/amazon-lightsail-minecraft/README.md

 Download the .jar files for each and save into a new folder. e.g. "C:\Program Files\minecraft"

-### Configure Windows Server Firewall for Minecraft: Java Edition
+### Windows - Configure Server Firewall for Minecraft: Java Edition

 If Window's firewall are set incorrectly, it will black the connection to your Minecraft server.